Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Stats and Trends

-- Georgia has six wins against the spread in eight games this year.
+- Georgia has six wins against the spread in eight games this season.

-- Georgia's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Georgia's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Georgia is 3-1 against the spread and 4-0 overall in games when it puts up more than 36 points.
+- Georgia is 3-1 against the spread and 4-0 overall in games when it scores more than 36 points.

-- The Bulldogs have 10 giveaways this season, while the Tigers have 11 takeaways .
+- The Bulldogs have turned the ball over 10 times this season, one fewer than the Tigers have forced (11).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.